Buy Now

 Final Thoughts on "How To Count Cells With Text in Excel"

-You can count cells with text using Excel functions like COUNTIF and SUMPRODUCT.
-We have explained four methods to perform this task to make your life easier.
+You can excel count number of cells with text using functions like COUNTIF and SUMPRODUCT.
+We have explained methods ranging from simple wildcard counts to complex exclusions.
 Start with the basics and experiment with advanced formulas to adapt to different scenarios.

 For more easy-to-follow Excel guides and the latest Excel Templates, visit Simple Sheets and the related articles section of this blog post.